 UBSL's accounting year end is 31 December and UBSL's Pillar 3 disclosures have been aligned with its financial reporting.
-This document contains both qualitative and quantitative disclosures for the year ended December 2011.
+This document contains both qualitative and quantitative disclosures for the year ended 31 December 2012.

 UBSL is a wholly and directly owned subsidiary of UBS AG.
 UBSL has no subsidiary or associate undertakings.
 UBS AG is a credit institution incorporated in Switzerland which is principally regulated by the Swiss Financial Market Supervisory Authority ("FINMA") on both a parent bank and group basis.
 In this document references to UBS Group refers to UBS AG and its subsidiaries, including UBSL.
-UBS AG is subject to the Basel 2.5 regulatory framework under the rules of the FINMA.
+UBS AG complies with prudential rules set down by its Swiss regulator, FINMA.
 Under this framework the UBS Group is required to make appropriate Pillar 3 disclosures.